steadybit/docs-public/quick-start/10-set-up-platform-agents.md

 ![on-boarding](../getting-started/img-set-up/step1-setup-agents.png)

-> If you need a demo application to play around you can [deploy our Shopping Demo into a Minikube or AWS EKS cluster](../content/getting-started/15-deploy-example-application/).
+> If you need a demo application to play around, you can [deploy our Shopping Demo into a Minikube or AWS EKS cluster](../content/getting-started/15-deploy-example-application/).

-Once an agent is rolled out, they connect to the platform and appear in bottom of the page.
+Once an agent is rolled out, it connects to the platform and appears at the bottom of the page.
 This may take a few minutes.
-Afterwards you are able to continue with the on-boarding by clicking continue.
+Afterwards, you are able to continue with the on-boarding by clicking continue.

 ### Step 2 - Let Steadybit discover your system